jjmlovesgit/BetterLocalOllamaRag-/README.md

 # Ollama Backend with wive Avatar from D-ID
 # A Langchain Retrieval on private data with D-ID and Ollama locally Hosted Models

-I will plan to do a step by video series of how to set this code up and run it
+I will plan to do a step by video series of how to set this code up and run it over on Youtube https://www.youtube.com/@AI_by_AI_007/videos In the meantime use this please:

 ## Initial Setup:
 * Install Ollama and set up (www.ollama.com)